Cypress Mountain Ski Area: History

+Original Ski Area

 In the 1870s, a logging road was cut through the thick forest on the mountain now known as Hollyburn Mountain.
+The mountain was first ascended in 1908 by members of the Vancouver Mountaineering Club.
 By the 1920s and 30s, multiple ski clubs had established themselves there, and the Hollyburn Lodge was built there in 1926.

-In 1951, the Hollyburn single person chairlift was built in the area; however it burned down in 1965.
+In 1948, a rope tow was built on the "Popfly" from the Hollyburn Lodge across First Lake, and on January 17, 1951, the Hollyburn single person chairlift was opened, bringing skiers from Hat Inn at the base of the mountain to the Highview Lookout at 850m elevation.
+It was designed by the Riblet Tramway Company, which brought prefabricated materials for the towers, the chairs, and the loading platforms.
+Hollyburners who had originally used a variety of logging roads to reach the ski area could now look forward to a 12 minute ride up the mountain.
+The Hi-View Lodge was also built beside the top of the chairlift.
+However the top station of the chairlift burned down in June 1965, along with the Hi-View lodge.
+It was believed to be intentionally set.

 On November 23, 1963 a Royal Canadian Navy T-33 Jet crashed while on a training flight near the present day Sky Quad chairlift on Mt.
 Strachan, killing both pilots.
 In 2014, a memorial plaque was erected at the crash site.